Kovacsl99/restaurant-review-app/README.md

 ## How to run this test
-You can run this test the following link: https://kovacsl99.github.io/restaurant-review-app/ or you can download this project, start a local HTTP server with e.g.: Python, Xamp, Wamp amd open the index.html in your browser on localhost.
+You can run this test the following link: https://kovacsl99.github.io/restaurant-review-app/ or you can download this project, start a local HTTP server with e.g.: Python, Xamp, Wamp and open the index.html in your browser on localhost.

 ## Used technologies
 - HTML5